Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 We also used DECC V6.0-001 on OpenVMS V7.2.

-All the tools you need to uncompress and unpack Perl and the DBI/DBD modules may be found off the VMS Perl site (see Useful links).
+All the tools you need to uncompress and unpack Perl and the DBI and DBD modules may be found at the VMS Perl site.

-1. If you have not yet installed Perl, get Perl 5.8.1 (or newer), unpack it and run the configure.com.
-Answer all the questions, run mms, mms test and if OK, mms install.
-You will find instructions at http://arsspb.com/files/common/PersonalFolders/Vasiliev/Oracle-11.2.0.4-win-x64/deinstall/perl/html/pod/perlvms.html.
+1. If you have not yet installed Perl, get Perl 5.8.1 (or newer), unpack it and run configure.com.
+Answer all the questions, run mms, mms test and if these succeed, mms install.

 lib/vmsish...........................FAILED at test 22

-This was a problem for people with positive offset from GMT and a patch was posted on the vmsperl mailing list.
+This was an issue for people with a positive offset from GMT and a patch was posted on the vmsperl mailing list.
 It does not however cause a problem.

 2. Get the latest Perl DBI module, uncompress and unpack.
 Read the README.
-The sequence you need is described below but please make sure you read all this section first as you will need to edit the Makefile.PL and DBD.PM files.
+The sequence you need is described below.
+Make sure you read all this section before starting, as you need to edit the Makefile.PL and DBD.PM files.

 perl Makefile.PL